What Does an Associate Product Manager Do?

 Because sales are SO measurable they have actual numbers to hit and their compensation is usually directly tied to their job performance.
 It’s the ideal situation for measuring performance.

-An easy corollary would be to apply that same rationale to product managers—they’re the “CEO of the product,” so if the product reached the metrics the company set out then they’re doing a great job, and if not, well, it must be the product manager’s fault.
+An easy result would be to apply that same rationale to product managers—they’re the “CEO of the product,” so if the product reached the metrics the company set out, then they’re doing a great job.
+If not, well, it must be the product manager’s fault.
 But this is highly unfair to the product manager because so many things are beyond their control.

 A product manager isn’t writing code, testing products, creating marketing pitches, buying advertising or actively selling their product.
 All those things happen downstream from product management, and poor performance by the people handling those tasks can impact whether the product measures up to expectations, falls short or exceeds them.

 Sloppy programming could sink usage while an overachieving sales team could goose adoption.
 Not to mention the fact that product managers are sometimes given ownership of products either on the decline or still trying to find product-market fit, with their fates largely predetermined before the PM writes their first user story.